andrewhuangwp/top-reddit-posts/README.md

+# Top Reddit Posts

+Simple webapp that displays the top reddit posts of all time from the inputted subreddit.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).